Pursuant to Section 13-4 of the Florence County Code of Ordinances; Manned Convenience Centers:

 Residents do not need to pre-sort recyclables!
 Florence County has now converted to single stream recycling.

 All types of material may be placed in the recycling container/s at the manned sites.
-These include: Plastics – all types of plastic containers; Paper – office paper, magazines, newspaper & inserts; Cans – aluminum and steel; Cardboard, Paperboard (e.g. cereal boxes, shoe boxes) and Glass.
+These include: Plastics – all types of plastic containers; Paper – office paper, magazines, newspaper & inserts; Cans – aluminum and steel; Cardboard, Paperboard (e.g. cereal boxes, shoe boxes).

 Single stream recycling reduces costs and increases the amount of product recycled!